 HWA Tutorial On AMD GPU

-This tutorial guides you on setting up full video hardware acceleration on AMD integrated GPU and discrete GPU via AMF and VA-API.
+This tutorial guides you on setting up full video hardware acceleration on AMD integrated GPU and discrete GPU via AMF or VA-API.
+If you are on macOS, please use VideoToolbox instead.

 Acceleration Methods